randovania/randovania/docs/GLOSSARY.md

 ## Event

-A logical [Resource](#resource) representing an event that may be triggered in game.
+A [Resource](#resource) representing something a player may do to access more of the game.
 Events can only be completed once, and cannot be undone.

+Examples:
+- Activating a switch that unlocks a door elsewhere
+- Defeating a boss which causes the states of other rooms to change

 ## Experimental